mahbubur-r/swiftbook-client/README.md

+# SwiftBook
-# SwiftBook - Book Management & E-commerce Platform
+## Book Management & Delivery Platform

 SwiftBook is a modern, feature-rich web application designed for browsing, managing, and purchasing books.
 It offers a seamless experience for users to discover books, manage their wishlists, place orders, and leave reviews, while providing powerful tools for librarians and administrators to manage the inventory and users.